Academic Features of Ohlone College - Ohlone College Renegades Athletics

 Academic Support for Athletes

-Mike De Unamuno, Academic Coordinator for Athletes.
-Mike coordinates all educational plans and oversees class selection and progress towards degree.
+Yvonka Headley, Academic Coordinator for Athletes.
+Yvonka coordinates all educational plans and oversees class selection and progress towards degree.

 All Ohlone athletes get priority class registration.
 This means that they are allowed to register for classes a week in advance of the rest of the student-body.
 Priority registration ensures that they can select the appropriate classes without fear of the classes already being full!